doc-ai/tensorio-ios/README.md

 *bias*

-The *bias* field is a dictionari value that specifies the bias to apply to incoming pixel data, on a *per channel* basis, and itself includes three entries, *r*, *g*, and *b*.
+The *bias* field is a dictionary value that specifies the bias to apply to incoming pixel data, on a *per channel* basis, and itself includes three entries, *r*, *g*, and *b*.

 Together, a *scale* and *bias* entry might look like: